Yega-Noragami/Yega-Noragami/README.md

 Machine Learning Engineer
 -------------------------

-A computer scientist with 3+ years of experience in building cutting-edge machine learning algorithms and pipelines.
-I love building ML projects from scratch, tackling real-world challenges head-on (think CV, NLP projects and beyond!), and recently, I've been diving into the world of Generative AI.
+A computer scientist with 4+ years of experience in building cutting-edge machine learning algorithms and pipelines.
+I love building ML projects from scratch, tackling real-world challenges head-on , and recently, I've been diving into the world of Agentic AI.

 *   🌍  I'm based in Hong Kong
 *   ✉️  You can contact me at [manishdhalcareer@gmail.com](mailto:manishdhalcareer@gmail.com)
-*   🤝  I'm open to collaborating on CV , NLP and Generative AI projects
+*   🤝  I'm open to collaborating on LLMs projects, Agentic AI Workflows and Computer Vision projects.

 ### Socials